 Healon (sodium hyaluronate) is used as a surgical aid in cataract extraction (intra- and extracapsular), intraocular lens (IOL) implantation, corneal transplant, glaucoma filtration and retinal attachment surgery.
-Side effects are uncommon, but include a temporary rise in intraocular pressure, inflammation, or corneal swelling.
+Side effects of Healon are uncommon, but include a temporary rise in intraocular (inside the eye) pressure, inflammation, or corneal swelling.

 A sufficient amount of Healon is slowly, and carefully introduced using a cannula or needle into the anterior chamber.
 Healon may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant or breastfeeding before use of Healon.

 Our Healon (sodium hyaluronate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Prescribing information?

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Healon FDA Prescribing Information: Side Effects